Jiminy Cricket: Pinocchio live-action remake

 Jiminy Cricket, as seen in Disney's 2022 live-action remake of Pinocchio.

 Joseph Gordon-Levitt voiced the character in the 2022 live-action adaptation of the 1940 animated film, which was released exclusively on Disney+, being a character made by CGI.

 He again acts as the narrator who introduces the story, and fulfills a role similar to the animated film.
 Some new elements included in this version are that Jiminy manages to accompany Pinocchio to school, although the boy is expelled from the place, and after it he is unable to help him because Honest John and Gideon trap him in a glass jar, from which he later escapes.
 In this version he is also the one who manages to rescue Pinocchio from the cage in which Stromboli locked him up, managing to get the key thanks to Pinocchio's long nose after lying, which allowed him to reach it.
 Also, unlike the 1940 film, where Geppetto does not get to interact with him, in this version Geppetto meets Jiminy at the end of the film after Pinocchio introduces him as his conscience.

 His song "Give a Little Whistle" is also scrapped due to the pacing of the film.

+Hidden Heroes: A Descendants Story

+Darren Criss will play Jiminy Cricket in the film of the Descendants franchise Hidden Heroes: A Descendants Story.